All in-person services at the Permit Center require an appointment. To schedule an appointment, email firstname.lastname@example.org.

 Clark County does not issue electrical permits.
 Visit lni.wa.gov/licensing-permits/electrical/electrical-permits-fees-and-inspections/ or call 360.896.2300.

-Effective June 1, 2021, building valuations will change based on the International Code Council annual update.
+Effective May 1, 2022, building valuations will change based on the International Code Council annual update.
 Fees calculated on square footage or estimated valuations will increase.
-The average increase is about six percent.
+The average increase is about fifteen percent.

 RV Emergency Parking